RealVeganCheese/gogo-labeler/README.md

-WARNING: Use the version tagged with v0.0.2 for now.
-This version is broken.
-I am working to implement buying package shipping labels using easypost.
-This is a work in progress.

 Command line utility that parses the CSV output from indiegogo and creates printable shipping labels for perk fulfillment.

+It has two modes: One for generating address labels only and one for purchasing pre-paid USPS package shipping labels using the [easypost](https://www.easypost.com/) API.

-It is meant to be used with the Brother QL570 printer and the [ql570](https://github.com/sudomesh/ql570) print utility to print shipping labels (the narrow 29 mm label type).
+The address labels can be printed using a Brother QL570 printer and the [ql570](https://github.com/sudomesh/ql570) print utility (use the narrow 29 mm label type).

+To print the package shipping labels you probably want a 4x6" shipping label printer.
+We've used the Zebra ZPL 500 Plus and it works well.

 This software is in an early (but working) state.
 Improvements welcome!